Presenting the 2020 Draft Budget: A Letter from Treasurer Laurel Cornell

 Working with the Bishop, Kristin White (Canon to the Ordinary for Congregational Development and Leadership), and Brendan O’Sullivan-Hale (Canon to the Ordinary for Administration and Evangelism) we have created a new format that aligns our spending with our mission.

 The major categories under “Expenses” are the elements of our mission: serve as beacons of Jesus Christ, offer a generous invitation and welcome, stand with the vulnerable and marginalized, connect within and outside the church, and develop clergy and lay people to lead.
 There are four additional categories: our obligations to the wider church; salaries for the Bishop and the Bishop’s staff; insurance, financial, and legal; and congregational financial support.
 Some line items are renamed to make them more comprehensible.
-In the online Excel version, line numbers and names from the 2019 Budget can be accessed from column D.

 Our income originates principally from two sources.
 One is the apportionments paid by congregations to support activities across the diocese.
 That provides about half of the income.
 Most congregations contribute from about $7000 to about $25,000.
 The three churches in Indianapolis that received substantial bequests from the Lilly family in the 1970s pay about $300,000 apiece and together contribute about half of the apportionment.